Since I was a little girl my passion, after writing, has been horses. Learning and sharing everything I know with you here. Happy Trails!

 Situate yourself front and center, without crowding the dam.
 You're going to imprint like the dam does.
 When the foal emerges from its mother and she has begun the cleaning process, you begin your touching process.

 The baby will try to stand soon after birth.
 Complete your imprinting before the foal tries to rise.
-It will need plenty of room to get those legs underneath him and he's gonna be wobbly.
+He will need plenty of room to get those legs underneath him, and he's gonna be wobbly.

 You could be run into or run over, so be done and out of the way.
 Resist the temptation to help.
 They've been doing this for thousands of years.
 Let nature take its course—let him try.
 He can do it!

 Within the first day or two, you'll want to put a halter on the foal.
 They have halters in foal sizes.
 The foal needs to get used to this piece of equipment because it is going to be on him for a large amount of time during his life.

 With assistance, you should be able to slip the halter onto the foal's nose and set the buckle.
 Take your time.
 Haltering is a lifelong lesson, so make it a positive one if possible.
 Leave the halter on.

 When you feed the mare, it will be a good time for imprinting.
 The foal will be right at her side all the time these first few weeks, so use the opportunity to run your hands over the foal.
 Show him the brush and curry comb, etc. Don't try to grab the halter to get the foal to come to you or stay at this point.
 The foal has no idea why you have grabbed it and will very easily rip it out of your hands.

 The lead line is one of the most basic parts of horsemanship.
 It gets little notoriety for such an important job.
 The lead line is how we direct the horse.
 The horse must respect the lead line and stop when requested and follow at a nice distance when requested by a tug.